Making Technology Implementation a Success

 Administrators

-Since learning institutions need to ensure that they have both the proper data and the capability to draw accurate conclusions from that data in order to take effective action toward student success, administrators often seek to have program dashboards that may be robust or are easy to use.
+Since institutions need to ensure that they have both the proper data and the capability to take a high-level snapshot and draw accurate conclusions from that data, administrators often seek to have user-friendly dashboards.

 Administrators and leadership teams often seek technologies that have:

-• The ability for the system to pull from multiple data sources, core technology systems (e.g., SIS, LMS, etc.);
+• The ability for the system to pull from multiple data sources and core technology systems (SIS, LMS, etc.).

-• The ability to see data trends at a high level as well as data on an individual student level; and
+• The ability to see data trends at a high level as well as data on an individual student level.

 • The ability for multiple users across departments to access the data dashboard so that it can be used broadly to improve student success.